Can You Use a Credit Card to Buy a Home in New York City?

 How to make monthly mortgage payments with your credit card

-You will need to check with each one individually to be sure if you can safely use a credit card for your payment.
+You will need to check with each one individually to be sure you can safely use a credit card for your payment.

 Check thoroughly with each company to ensure they accept credit card payments.